NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 print(f"The dot product of {a} and {b} is: {np.dot(a, b)}")
 ```

-Then we simply execute it, without requiring any environment setup at all!
+Then we execute it, without requiring any environment setup at all!

 ```sh
 $ ./foo.py